Davy Crockett's Explorer Canoes: History

 It is one of only two attractions in Disneyland to be in four different lands without ever being moved.
 Originally called Indian War Canoes, the attraction opened on July 4, 1956, as part of Frontierland's Indian Village expansion, with real American Indian guides aboard every canoe.
 Guests used a "D ticket" to ride the attraction.
 The Indian War Canoes closed with Indian Village in 1971 but reopened on May 19 as Davy Crockett’s Explorer Canoes, inspired by the Davy Crockett miniseries, with the guides now wearing coonskin caps.

 In 1972 it became a part of Bear Country, home of Country Bear Jamboree (1972–2001).
 The area was later renamed Critter Country in 1988.

 In addition to the Explorer Canoes, Disneyland and the Magic Kingdom's Liberty Square operated the Mike Fink Keel Boats until 1997.
 This attraction was based on the miniseries episode "Davy Crockett's Keelboat Race".

 On January 11, 2016, the Davy Crockett Explorer Canoes, along with the other attractions and shows along the Rivers of America, temporarily closed for the construction of Star Wars: Galaxy's Edge.
 The attraction reopened on July 29, 2017.

 In November 2024, Critter Country was renamed Bayou Country.

 Other parks

-Walt Disney World
+Magic Kingdom

-Davy Crockett Explorer Canoes debuted in Frontierland on opening day at Walt Disney World.
+Davy Crockett Explorer Canoes debuted in Frontierland on opening day at Magic Kingdom.
 A C ticket was required for guests to board the 35 ft long canoes from a dock located to the north of the Tom Sawyer Island raft launch and travel along the same path as other watercraft on the Rivers of America.
 The attraction closed in 1994.